 PREREQUISITE: At least a minor in a Natural Science, or permission of the instructor.
+Three hours a week

 447 SCIENCE METHODS II

 This course examines the development, nature, and limitations of science and technology; the role of science and technology in society; and the teaching of science and technology in the schools.
 Time is devoted to an examination of the provincial science curricula, and innovative teaching and assessment strategies and techniques.